pdelaplana/spendless.cloud.functions/README.md

 The function supports various job implementations stored in the jobs/ directory, with the most common being data export operations.

+### DeleteAccount

+The DeleteAccount function provides a secure way for users to completely remove their accounts and all associated data.
+This HTTPS callable function:

+- Requires proper authentication to ensure only account owners can delete their data
+- Systematically removes user data from Firestore collections and subcollections
+- Deletes user files from Firebase Storage
+- Removes the user's authentication record from Firebase Auth
+- Sends a confirmation email upon successful deletion
+- Implements comprehensive error handling and logging

+This function follows data privacy best practices and ensures that users can exercise their "right to be forgotten" in compliance with privacy regulations.

 ## Project Structure